 Grandparent/grandchild relations type allows setting the connection between two already existing relations.

-To create this type of hierarchical path you need to use the JetEngine Listing Grid widget for Elementor where it is possible to display the certain Listing and set the relation with the help of macros.
+To create this type of hierarchical path you need to use the JetEngine Listing Grid widget that helps you to display the certain Listing and set the relation with the help of macros.

 Well, let’s do not waste time and walk through the process:

 To start work with the relations, make sure to have the Post Types created between which you want to set a connection.
 In case, you are not sure how to create the custom post type follow our documentation on this topic.

 Go to WP Dashboard > JetEngine > Relations.
 In the example, we have two relations:

 Learn more about how to create Related Posts in the Listing Grid.

 Now, you need to create a grandparent/grandchild relation between Continents and Tours.
 To make it work, go to the Country > Tour relation and set the Parent relation as “continent to country”.

 To start setting the macros we need the Single Post and Listings to be created for each post type.
 In our case, it is Continents, Countries, and Tours.